 - A prison guard's unlawful use of force against a prisoner

 - Police misconduct such as unlawful arrest, racial profiling, or using excessive force

 - Government officials restricting free speech in the workplace

 Civil Rights Lawsuits and Sovereign Immunity

-However, subsequent Supreme Court cases have established that the 11th Amendment has not totally removed the ability to sue states for their constitutional violations.
-This is where Section 1983 comes into play as it creates rights under federal law to initiate lawsuits against states and their agents.
+However, subsequent Supreme Court cases have established that the 11th Amendment has not absolutely removed the ability to sue states for constitutional violations.
+Section 1983 creates rights for private citizens under federal law to initiate lawsuits against states and their agents.

-Get Legal Help Understanding Section 1983 and Civil Rights Lawsuits
+Get Legal Help Understanding 42 U.S.C. § 1983 and Civil Rights Lawsuits